llamaseer/test-engineer-resources/test_engineer_resources.md

+# Software Developer Test Engineer Resources

+An expanding list of resources supportive of testing in software that I have personally found useful or interesting.

 # Tools

 - [Firefox Dev Tools](https://firefox-dev.tools/) and [Chrome DevTools](https://developer.chrome.com/docs/devtools/) - worth becoming very knowledgable in these if you do anything with web development